mcollina/ponte/README.md

     -h, --help           output usage information
     -V, --version        output the version number
-    -m, --mqtt-port <n>  the mqtt port to listen to -p, --http-port <n>  the hqtt port to listen to -d, --db <path>      the path were to store the database -c, --config <c>     the config file to use (override every other option)
+    -m, --mqtt-port <n>  the mqtt port to listen to -p, --http-port <n>  the http port to listen to -a, --coap-port <n>  the coap port to listen to -d, --db <path>      the path were to store the database -c, --config <c>     the config file to use (override every other option)